EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 Release 1.0 is basically a pared back version of ogx360.
 The differences are as follows:
 * Support for Xbox One and Xbox 360 *wireless* controllers has been removed.
 * Support for multiple controllers has been removed.
 It supports a single Xbox One/360 controller connected via USB.
-* Steel Batallion support has been removed, resulting in a smaller binary and space for additional (more common!) controllers to have support added later.
+* Steel Battalion support has been removed, resulting in a smaller binary and space for additional (more common!) controllers to have support added later.
 * Rumble has been disabled via settings.h.
-Signficant rumble caused the device to hang.
+Significant rumble caused the device to hang.
 Future versions will address this though it can probably handle rumble if an => 6v power supply is connected to the Leonardo's power connector.

 ## Making One